Locked Out | Living with the Rebbe | A Slice of Life | What's New

 You're locked out.

-Of course, you can use your cell phone to call someone or wake up a family member.
+Of course, you can call someone or wake up a family member.
 Yet for a moment, there's a desperate feeling.
 It's different than the fright you might feel until you reach your car or get to the house.
 That's a fear of the unknown.
 But this, this is frustration.
 This makes you angry.
 It's your car.
 It's your house.
 Why can't you get in?
 And the sense of helplessness, of being kept out is worse, much worse than the fright you felt a few minutes ago.
 It's like you've been rejected, like you've been barred from what belongs to you.
 It's not right.
 No one should be locked out of what belongs to him.

 Sometimes, unfortunately, we feel locked out of our lives, out of our souls - that is, out of Judaism.
 It may be because we haven't had the education.
 We feel ignorant when we walk into synagogue, angry or embarrassed that we don't know Hebrew.
 We feel awkward doing a mitzva for the first time; we should know this.
 When we sit in a class or hear a lecture, and the rabbi is quoting from the Talmud or the Torah or Maimonides and we don't know which is which, we may feel, why bother.